 1. Introduction.
-We construct deep operator network (ONet) emulations of coefficient-tosolution maps for boundary value problems with linear elliptic divergence-form operators.
-In particular, we consider operator networks with rectified linear unit (ReLU) activation and problems formulated in domains without boundary and with analytic right-hand sides and coefficients.
-In this setting, we construct operator networks that approximate the (nonlinear) coefficient-tosolution map with exponential accuracy in the corresponding function spaces.
-We bound-polylogarithmically with respect to the energy norm of the error-both the size of the approximating network and the number of sampling points where the coefficient is queried.
+The application of numerical surrogates of solution operators to partial differential equations (PDEs) via algorithms of deep learning has recently received considerable attention.
+See, e.g., [2, 17, 19, 16] and the references there.
+Also, expression and approximation rate bounds for such computable operator surrogates have appeared in various settings, see, e.g. [13, 8, 7], and the references there.
+In the present paper, we construct deep operator network (ONet) emulations of coefficient-to-solution maps for boundary value problems with linear, second order elliptic divergence-form operators.
+In particular, we consider operator networks with rectified linear unit (ReLU) activation and problems formulated in domains without boundary and with analytic right-hand sides and coefficient-to-solution map with exponential accuracy in the corresponding function spaces.
+We bound-poly-logarithmically with respect to the energy norm of the error-both the size of the approximating network and the number of sampling points where the coefficient is queried.

 1.1.
 Existing Results.
-The use of deep neural networks (DNN) in the numerical solution of differential equations in science and engineering has received considerable attention in recent years.
-We refer to the survey [2] for uses and successes of DNN based numerical simulations in computational fluid mechanics, and to [22] for their use in computational finance and computational option pricing.
-First uses of DNNs in numerical PDE solution in engineering and the sciences focused on leveraging DNNs for "mesh-free" solution approximation and representation (see, e.g., [21,7]), with good success explained, to some extent, by approximation properties of DNNs in function spaces (see, e.g., [19, 17, 18, 15, 23, 8]) in particular overcoming the so-called Curse-of-Dimensionality (CoD) in high-dimensional approximation of PDE solution manifolds [23, 9], of parametric PDEs and of PDEs on high-dimensional state spaces, as arising e.g. in computational finance (see [22, 1] and the references there).
+Deep neural networks (DNN) have been employed increasingly in recent years in the numerical solution of differential equations in science and engineering.
+We refer to the survey [2] for uses and successes of DNN based numerical simulations in computational fluid mechanics, and to [27] for their use in computational finance and computational option pricing.
+First uses of DNNs in numerical PDE solution in engineering and the sciences focused on leveraging DNNs for "mesh-free" solution approximation and representation (see, e.g., [26, 9]), with good success explained, to some extent, by approximation properties of DNNs in function spaces (see, e.g., [24, 22, 23, 20, 28, 10]) in particular overcoming the so-called Curse-of-Dimensionality (CoD) in high-dimensional approximation of PDE solution manifolds [28, 11], of parametric PDEs and of PDEs on high-dimensional state spaces, as arising, e.g., in computational finance (see [27, 1] and the references therein).

-Reference [11] addressed the expression rate of ReLU NNs for the solution maps of parametric PDEs.
+Reference [15] addressed the expression rate of ReLU NNs for the solution maps of parametric PDEs.
 The analysis in that paper proceeds through the DNN emulation of reduced bases for the approximation of solutions of the PDEs.
-The expression rate bounds obtained in [11] are subject to strong hypotheses on the DNN approximability of reduced bases for the PDEs of interest.
-The parameter sets (i.e., the domains of the solution operator) considered in [11] are finite-dimensional; this paper mostly concerns instead the approximation of solution maps between infinite dimensional spaces.
-We nonetheless show how expression rates for parametric PDEs also follow from our main results, see Theorem 5.10 and Remark 5.12.
+The expression rate bounds obtained in [15] are subject to strong hypotheses on the DNN expressivity of reduced bases for the PDEs of interest.
+The parameter sets (i.e., the domains of the solution operator) considered in [15] are finite-dimensional; this paper mostly concerns instead the approximation of solution maps between infinite dimensional spaces.
+We nonetheless show how expression rates for finitely-parametric PDEs also follow from our main results, see Theorem 5.12 and Remark 5.14.